bpt26/tree_move_examples/README.md

 etc., with mutations ending in ? converted to IUPAC representing reference or alt.

+**Files whose handles end in `_1` contain data for samples present in the initial tree, while files whose handles end in `_2` contain data for samples to be added to the initial tree by UShER.**

 I have been following this protocol:

 - First, create an example.txt file like the one above.
 Then: